Muskegon, Michigan: Arts and culture

-The Frauenthal Center for the Performing Arts includes two theaters (the main historic Frauenthal house and the smaller Beardsley Theater in the adjoining Hilt Building).
-It was refurbished in 1998 and again in 2021, and runs JAM Theatrical productions.
-Muskegon Civic Theatre productions, is home of the West Michigan Symphony Orchestra, was the venue for all Muskegon Community Concert Association events, and formerly home to the now-defunct Cherry County Playhouse.
+The Frauenthal Center for the Performing Arts includes two theaters, the main historic Frauenthal house and the smaller Beardsley Theater in the adjoining Hilt Building.
+It was refurbished in 1998 and again in 2021, and hosts JAM Theatrical productions, Muskegon Civic Theatre productions, and is home of the West Michigan Symphony Orchestra.
 The Frauenthal was originally built as the Michigan Theater in 1929.

-Muskegon has a well-respected private collection of fine art at the Muskegon Museum of Art.